Isometric Exercises - Easy Senior Strength Exercises?

 I believe I can honestly say that they do work, but, not to the degree that many, most of whom are trying to sell some product or course would have you believe.
 Remember that part above about "...if a muscle fiber..."?
 Well, a muscle, such as the bicep, the pectoral muscle, or the quadriceps, is made up of "bundles" of muscle fibers.
 When you exercise a muscle, while the fibers ARE participating, you are probably NOT working all to the same degree at the same time!

 Additionally, many "muscles" are actually made up of two, or more, muscle groups tasked with performing specific actions.
-For example, if you do a bicep curl with your palm up, you are exercising a specific portion of the "biceps muscle".
+For example, if you do a bicep curl with your palm up, you exercise a specific portion of the "biceps muscle".
 If, however, you do the same exercise with your palm down, you will find that you are not able to move as much weight, and a different portion of the bicep muscle group will be doing the work.

 Add to this the fact that, as your biceps muscle moves through the curl, different bundles of muscle fibers will be stressed.

-One of the more popular of the better known isometric exercises, done to develop the upper arm, biceps and triceps, involves holding your hands in front of your body and trying to curl one arm up (biceps - front of arm) while the other trys to keep it from moving (triceps - back of arm).
+One of the more popular of the better known isometric exercises, done to develop the upper arm, biceps and triceps, involves holding your hands in front of your body and trying to curl one arm up (biceps - front of arm) while the other tries to keep it from moving (triceps - back of arm).
 To effectively exercise all the muscle fibers involved in actually moving either arm, you would have to perform the exercise with the hands at different positions throughout the possible arc of the curl...

 ...and then switch the positions of your hands and do it again.